tidyverse/tidyverse.org/content/blog/survival-analysis-parsnip-adjacent/index.md

 ### Prediction

 We have introduced several new prediction types: time to event (`time`), linear predictor (`linear_pred`), survival probability (`survival`), and hazard (`hazard`).
 Some of these types are time-dependent, e.g., the survival probability is the probability to survive beyond a certain time point.
 In keeping with the tidymodels design principle that each row of the data set you're predicting on should give you exactly one row in the dataset of predictions, `predict(type = "survival", time)` returns a nested tibble if `time` contains multiple time points.
-This can be used to generate survival curves.
+This can be used to approximate survival curves.

 <div class="highlight">